redhummingbird7/0xrommel/content/posts/How to Set Up a Hugo Site in Cloudflare.md

 **1. Open up a command line terminal and navigate to the folder where you want to place your new site.**

-I place my Hugo sites under a project folder (see screenshot below).
+I place all my Hugo sites under my project folder (see screenshot below).

 ![](/img/Pasted_image_20220918153003.png)